Home

 (On the Algebra of Measure)

-When a range of points on one line is projected from a point into another range on another line, metric qualities, such as size, or angle, are not preserved from range to range, simply because, for pure projective geometry, there are no such qualities to preserve!
+When a range of points on one line is projected from a point into another range on another line, metric quantities, such as length, or angle, are not preserved from range to range, simply because, for pure projective geometry, which takes cognisance only of elementary incidence, there are no such quantities to preserve!

 cross ratio diagram